 9. My child is ambivalent about the orphanage visit part of the trip.
 I am not sure if my child will really want to go through with the visit.
 What should I do?

 This can be a common challenge.
 Going ahead and submitting paperwork to have that as an option while in-country is a good idea.
 For a private tour, or a custom trip, it is easy to opt out of a visit while you are in China if you and your child feel it is too much.
-Your family can spend the day doing other sightseeing or just visiting the hometown area, etc. Of course, advise your travel agent as far ahead of time as possible so appropriate adjustments can be made.
-Having a thorough discussion with the child before the trip will help the child in deciding if they want to visit or not.
+Your family can spend the day doing other sightseeing or just visiting the hometown area, etc. Having a thorough discussion with the child before the trip will help the child in deciding if they want to visit or not.
 Help the child understand what to expect and what not to expect is key to preparing them for this visit.
-(See Preparation Tips and Projects article for more in-depth information on visit preparationhttp://www.lotustours.net/info/travel/prep1.shtml There is great value in visiting and exploring the country of your child’s heritage.
+(See Preparation Tips and Projects article for more in-depth information on visit preparationhttp://www.lotustours.net/info/travel/prep1.shtml.
+There is great value in visiting and exploring the country of your child’s heritage.

 10. Our family and travel reunion group would like to bring back something special for the orphanage itself.
 Can we do this, and if yes, what should we purchase?

-If the orphanage does not let you know of any special need, some suggested gifts are: school and art supplies; school backpacks (highly favored); candy, and toys; children’s undergarments; clothes for older children as well as clothes for both genders.
-(Some orphanages routinely put boys in girls clothing since that is what is commonly donated.)
-As for staff gifts, a small scrapbook or photo book of your child’s life can be a particularly meaningful gift for a caregiver, foster mom or orphanage personnel.
-For other courtesy gift suggestions, a basket of fruit is considered a courteous gesture.
+Some suggested gifts are: school and art supplies or school backpacks (highly favored); As for staff gifts, a small scrapbook or photo book of your child’s life can be a particularly meaningful gift for a caregiver, foster mom or orphanage personnel.
 For a highly detailed listing of gift-giving suggestions for staff members of the orphanage, please see Amy Eldridge’s article on SWI gift giving on our website at http://www.lotustours.net/connect/travel/connect2.shtml